cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 : {{media-type}} of RFC XXXX

 Applications that use this media type:
-: Tools for data and interaction modeling in the Internet of Things
+: Tools for data and interaction modeling that describes Things, i.e., physical objects that are available for interaction over a network

 Fragment identifier considerations:
 : A JSON Pointer fragment identifier may be used, as defined in